Identification schemes

 \( r_{3}=0 \)

-The set of integers \( \{ \dots, -2, -1, 0, 1, 2, \dots \} \) is denoted by the symbol \( \mathbb{Z} \), i.e. \( \mathbb{Z} = \{ \dots, -2, -1, 0, 1, 2, \dots \} \), and is called a ring of integers or a group.
-The group of integers modulo \( n \) is a subset of \( \mathbb{Z} \) and is denoted by the symbol \( \mathbb{Z}/n\mathbb{Z} \), but we use the shorthand version \( \mathbb{Z}_{n} \).
+The set of integers \( \{ \dots, -2, -1, 0, 1, 2, \dots \} \) is denoted by the symbol \( \mathbb{Z} \), i.e., \( \mathbb{Z} = \{ \dots, -2, -1, 0, 1, 2, \dots \} \), and is called the ring of integers or an additive group.
+The group of integers modulo \( n \) is a subset of \( \mathbb{Z} \) and is denoted by \( \mathbb{Z}/n\mathbb{Z} \), but we use the shorthand \( \mathbb{Z}_{n} \).
 This subset contains the following elements (because we compute modulo \( n \)):

 \( \mathbb{Z}_{n} = \{ 0, 1, 2, \dots, n - 1 \}\)

-Notice that whenever we make an addition or multiplication in \( \mathbb{Z}_{n} \), we always compute the addition or multiplication modulo \( n \) to obtain an integer in \( \mathbb{Z}_{n} \).
-To illustrate this we look at \( n = 5 \):
+Notice that whenever we perform addition or multiplication in \( \mathbb{Z}_{n} \), we always compute the result modulo \( n \) to obtain an integer in \( \mathbb{Z}_{n} \).
+To illustrate this, let us look at \( n = 5 \):

 \( \mathbb{Z}_{5} = \{ 0, 1, 2, 3, 4 \}\)

-When adding \( 3 \) with \( 4 \) in \( \mathbb{Z}_{5} \) we do the following: \( (3 + 4) \: mod \: 5 = 7 \: mod \: 5 = 2 \).
-Likewise, when multiplying \( 3 \) with \( 4 \) in \( \mathbb{Z}_{5} \) we do the following: \( (3 \cdot 4) \: mod \: 5 = 12 \: mod \: 5 = 2 \).
+When adding \( 3 \) and \( 4 \) in \( \mathbb{Z}_{5} \), we do the following: \( (3 + 4) \: mod \: 5 = 7 \: mod \: 5 = 2 \).
+Likewise, when multiplying \( 3 \) by \( 4 \) in \( \mathbb{Z}_{5} \), we have: \( (3 \cdot 4) \: mod \: 5 = 12 \: mod \: 5 = 2 \).

-An integer \( a \) in \( \mathbb{Z}_{n} \) has an inverse if the greatest common divisor of \( a \) and \( n \) is 1, i.e. \( \gcd(a, n) = 1 \) (see "The extended Euclidean algorithm" for more information).
-The integer \( a \) is then called an unit.
-The set of units (all integers with an inverse in \( \mathbb{Z}_{n} \)) is denoted by the symbol \( (\mathbb{Z}/n\mathbb{Z})^{*} \).
-Again, we will use the shorthand version \( \mathbb{Z}_{n}^{*} \).
-If \( a_{1} \) and \( a_{2} \) are units then is the multiplication \( (a_{1} \cdot a_{2}) \: mod \: n \) also always an unit (i.e. \( a_{1} \cdot a_{2} \) is in the group \( \mathbb{Z}_{n}^{*} \)), but the addition \( (a_{1} + a_{2}) \: mod \: n \) may NOT be an unit (i.e. \( a_{1} + a_{2} \) is in the group \( \mathbb{Z}_{n} \) but may not be in the group \( \mathbb{Z}_{n}^{*} \)).
+An integer \( a \) in \( \mathbb{Z}_{n} \) has an inverse if the greatest common divisor of \( a \) and \( n \) is 1, i.e., \( \gcd(a, n) = 1 \) (see "The extended Euclidean algorithm" for more information).
+The integer \( a \) is then called a unit.
+The set of units (all integers with an inverse in \( \mathbb{Z}_{n} \)) is denoted by \( (\mathbb{Z}/n\mathbb{Z})^{*} \).
+Again, we use the shorthand \( \mathbb{Z}_{n}^{*} \).
+If \( a_{1} \) and \( a_{2} \) are units, then their product \( (a_{1} \cdot a_{2}) \: mod \: n \) is also always a unit (i.e., \( a_{1} \cdot a_{2} \) is in the group \( \mathbb{Z}_{n}^{*} \)), but the sum \( (a_{1} + a_{2}) \: mod \: n \) may NOT be a unit (i.e., \( a_{1} + a_{2} \) is in \( \mathbb{Z}_{n} \) but may not be in \( \mathbb{Z}_{n}^{*} \)).
 We see the difference in the two sets \( \mathbb{Z}_{8} \) and \( \mathbb{Z}_{8}^{*} \):

 • \( \mathbb{Z}_{8} = \{ 0, 1, 2, 3, 4, 5, 6, 7 \}\)